Regia Marina: World War II

-On 10 June 1940, following the German invasion of France and the lowlands, the Kingdom of Italy declared war on France and the United Kingdom and entered World War II.
-Italy went to war with the fifth largest navy in the world.
+On 10 June 1940, after the German invasion of France, Italy declared war on France and the United Kingdom and entered World War II.
 Italian dictator Benito Mussolini saw the control of the Mediterranean Sea as an essential prerequisite for expanding his "New Roman Empire" into Nice, Corsica, Tunis and the Balkans.
 Italian naval building accelerated during his tenure.
 Mussolini described the Mediterranean as "Mare Nostrum" (Our Sea).